What is Pilates?

 What if I have back problems and or another type of injury?

 Developing strong core muscles can definitely help improve back problems.
 Many people find Pilates is an excellent choice for preventing or managing existing injuries.
 A few private sessions are recommended before entering into classes if you have injuries.

 I want to lose weight — will Pilates help?

 You will be building and toning your muscles and muscles continue to burn calories, even after you have finished the class.
 Sometimes our classes incorporate an element of cardio to help get your heart rate up.
 Our Xtend Barre workout is the best choice of class for weight loss as it is always more cardio based.
 With a healthy diet and a good mix of classes, you can definitely lose weight.

 Will I get individual attention?

-Yes, with only five people in Reformer classes and a maximum of nine in mat classes, the instructors can correct you on almost all exercises and suggest modifications specifically for you if necessary.
+Yes, with a maximum of 5-6 people in Reformer classes and a maximum 6-9 in Mat classes, the instructors can correct you on almost all exercises and suggest modifications specifically for you if necessary.